Whispers From the Past

 2015 Hands-on activities: Children were able to create pottery and gourd crafts, Cherokee leaf pounding, corn grinding, and bead weaving on looms.
 They were also able to play authentic Native American games and observe Native American dances.

 Whispers activities are aligned with standards from the Alabama Course of Study.
 Children will demonstrate knowledge of prehistoric and historic American Indian cultures by participating in activities of early Native Americans.

 $5 children 2 and older, and all crafts are included (while supplies last)

 Children younger than 2 are free

-Offsite parking available at the Bed Bath & Beyond parking lot on Lorna Road.
-Hoover trolleys will pick up next to Lorna Road and take visitors to the Gardens.
+Offsite parking was available at the Bed Bath & Beyond parking lot on Lorna Road.
+Hoover trolleys picked up next to Lorna Road and took visitors to the Gardens.

 Our 2015 event is sponsored by:

 Alabama Tourism Department